The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in English for

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Department of English offers several scholarships and awards for new and outstanding English majors.
-For information on these awards, contact the Department.

 The Catalog of Indiana State University is the document of